simplifiedcourses/ngx-vest-forms/README.md

 This syntax should be self-explanatory and the entire enforcements guidelines can be found on [vest.js](https://vestjs.dev).

 Now let's connect this to our form.
-This is the biggest pain that simplified-forms will fix for you: **Connecting Vest suites to Angular**
+This is the biggest pain that ngx-vest-forms will fix for you: **Connecting Vest suites to Angular**

 ```typescript
 class MyComponent {